 Q: What happens after termination?

-A: The employer notifies EDB, PIO cancels the Occupation Permit, and the non-citizen must depart within one month unless searching and filing the Self‑Undertaking.
+A: The employer notifies the authorities, PIO cancels the Occupation Permit, and the non-citizen must depart within one month unless searching and filing the Self‑Undertaking.

 Q: Which medical tests must be done in Mauritius?